CristianoPatricio/Thesis/Utils/README.txt

 	or
 	> from AWA2_mat.preprocessing import load_awa2_data

-3. If you download the 'AWA2' dataset, please follow the instructions in the section 3.1, otherwise follow the instructions in the section 3.2.
+3. If you downloaded the 'AWA2' dataset, please follow the instructions in the section 3.1, otherwise follow the instructions in the section 3.2.

 3.1 [AWA2]